 A new concept today will become commonplace tomorrow.
-In five years time, you’ll look back and wonder how you ever managed without it.
-In this post we look at one of the last frontiers of business process – the digital automation of scoping.
+In five years’, time, you’ll look back and wonder how you ever managed without it.
+In this post we look at one of the last frontiers of the business process – the digital automation of scoping.

 On my desk sat a blue box filled with contact cards.
 Every time I identified a potential lead, I would take out a new card, hand write the name of the company, the key contact, their phone number, email address and other qualifying notes and file it in the box in order of ‘hot’, ‘warm’ or ‘cold’ – highest priority leads nearest the front.
 Whenever I spoke to any of these leads, I would hand-write the details of each conversation and the date on the back of the appropriate card.